Bajron/composeit/COMPOSE.md

 Sends a signal to services.

-Commandline arguments:
+Command line arguments:
 * `[x]` `--signal|-s` Signal to send, by default SIGKILL

 Note that this option is independent from the service option `stop_signal`.

-Note that this is very low level feature and does not handle child processes.
+Note that this is a very low level feature and does not handle child processes.
 Only the top level process of a service receives the signal.
 If you want to stop the service use `stop` (second `stop` triggers forced kill).